arindamdawn-zz/tab-and-space/posts/frontend-shots-web-workers.md

 }
 ```

-The above code creates an input text box that accepts any number as position to calculate the Fibonacci number at that position.
+The above code creates an input text box that accepts any number as a position to calculate the Fibonacci number at that position.
 I have deliberately kept the **calculateFibonacci** code unoptimized as of now.

 Try running this code and enter a high value such as 45 and try to calculate the Fibonacci.
 The UI instantly becomes unresponsive and cannot be interacted unless the function execution is complete.